You install the update on the vRealize Automation 7.1 or 7.2 virtual appliance and IaaS Components.

 Go to the management console for your primary virtual appliance by using its fully qualified domain name, https://va-hostname.domain.name:5480.

-Log in with the user name root and the password you specified when the appliance was deployed.
+Log in with the user name root and the password you entered when the appliance was deployed.

 Note any orphaned nodes listed in the table.
 An orphaned node is a duplicate node that is reported on the host but does not exist on the host.
 You must delete all orphaned nodes.
 For more information, see Delete Orphaned Nodes on vRealize Automation .

 If you have a replica virtual appliance that is no longer part of the cluster, you must delete it from the cluster table.
-If you do not delete this appliance from the table, the upgrade process attempts to update the appliance and displays a warning message that the replica update is unsuccessful.
+If you do not delete this appliance, the upgrade process displays a warning message that the replica update is unsuccessful.

 Verify that all saved and in-progress requests have finished successfully before you upgrade.

-If you plan to use the IaaS shell upgrade script to upgrade the IaaS components after you update the vRealize Automation 7.1 appliance, see Exclude Management Agents from Upgrade.
+If you upgrade the IaaS components manually after you update the vRealize Automation 7.1 or 7.2 appliance, see Exclude Management Agents from Upgrade.
+If you plan to upgrade IaaS manually, you must also stop all IaaS services, except Management Agent, on each IaaS node.

 About this task